os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 - `subtype_descriptor` (or `dataframe_descriptor`) : if the variable is a dict/list (or dataframe), gives the types (or descriptor) of the sub-elements (or columns).
 See next sections
 - `default` : if the variable has a default value.
 The default must be the same type as the type
 - `unit` : (string) unity of the variable used for the ontology
-- `visibility` : `'Shared'` if you need to specify a namespace for the variable or `'Local'` if the variable by default needs to be stored in the same namespace as the wrapp.
-If not specified the visibility is considered as `'Local'`.
 - `namespace` : must be identified by a string name, and its value must be defined within the process utilizing the wrapp.
 This feature allows for parameterizing the variable’s location based on the specific process.
 - `user_level` : Specify the display level in the GUI: 1 for Standard view, 2 for Advanced, and 3 for Expert.
 If a variable is assigned an expert user level, it will only be visible in the expert view.
 This feature is useful for concealing complex variables that may be challenging to define.
 By default the display levvel is 1.
 - `range` : for float or int, range of the variable. the range will be checked by a data integrity method